Pedason82/lovelace-brokkoli-card/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

+### ATM Dashboard Resources for list and area card have to be added manually!!
+Just add another ressource and copy the existing brokkoli-card resource and change to brokkoli-list-card and *-area-card

 ### Via HACS
 * Add this repository as a "Custom repository" with type "Lovelace"
   * Click on HACS in your Home Assistant